texfaq/texfaq.github.io/FAQ-mcite.md

 ```
 appear in the document as a single citation, and appear arranged
 appropriately in the bibliography itself.
 You're not limited to
 collapsing just two references.
-You can mix ''collapsed'' references
+You can mix "collapsed" references
-with ''ordinary'' ones, as in
+with "ordinary" ones, as in
 ```latex
 \cite{paper0,paper1,*paper2,paper3}
 ```
-Which will appear in the document as 3&nbsp;citations ''[4,7,11]''
+Which will appear in the document as 3&nbsp;citations "[4,7,11]"
-(say)&nbsp;&mdash; citation ''4'' will refer to paper&nbsp;0, ''7'' will refer to a
+(say)&nbsp;&mdash; citation "4" will refer to paper&nbsp;0, "7" will refer to a
-combined entry for paper&nbsp;1 and paper&nbsp;2, and ''11'' will refer to
+combined entry for paper&nbsp;1 and paper&nbsp;2, and "11" will refer to
 paper&nbsp;3.

 You need to make a small change to the bibliography style